acg/shellac/README.md

 The Shellac web app listens on a localhost port, by default 8783.
 The set of available shell command actions are defined on the server side; no extra positional arguments are appended to the shell commands.
 Data is passed via `SHELLAC_*` environmental variables.
 If you pass variables as positional arguments to a shell command, be sure to use shell argument quoting.

 The current Chrome extension permissions model allows cross-**port** scripting requests: the Shellac javascript can send requests to any port on `127.0.0.1`.
 I didn't see any way to restrict this or I would have.
 If you need to convince yourself Shellac is well-behaved in this respect (it is!), the code is opensource and small...you know what to do...

+## Bugs ##

+* If the shell command doesn't exit cleanly, the web app doesn't process further commands?